dre1597/dre1597/README.md

 ### About me [EN]

 I am a Full Stack developer specialized in web development, with diverse experience in projects such as ERP, LMS, video streaming, landing pages, and more.
-My main expertise lies in the JavaScript ecosystem, covering frameworks like NestJS, Adonis, Express, Angular, and React.
+My main expertise lies in the JavaScript ecosystem, covering frameworks like NestJS, Adonis, Express, Angular, React and React Native.
 I also have experience with Java and Spring, as well as databases such as MySQL, PostgreSQL, and MongoDB.

 I am collaborative and possess excellent communication skills, which I consider essential for daily work.